josudoey/composable-hooks/README.md

   }
 }

-// The useCore function returns the current instance of the application. export function useCore () {
+// The useApp function returns the current instance of the application. export function useApp () {
   return getCurrentInstance()
 }
 export { provide, inject }